Have you noticed your dog tucking its treats away somewhere safe instead of eating them? Like a little squirrel collecting nuts for winter?

 - Be wary of using negative reinforcement.
 This would include taking the treats or toys away from your dog without offering anything in return - not teaching them anything or offering a distraction.

-It’s funny to think about the reasons behind dogs hiding their treats and toys, but now that you understand the why, it’s time to introduce change.
+It’s funny to think about the reasons behind our pups hiding their treats and dog toys, but now that you understand the why, it’s time to introduce change.

 If over time you find that you are still struggling, reach out to a dog trainer or behaviourist who can show you how to use positive reinforcement methods to help you teach your pet not to hide things.